Add elegance and texture to your Christmas tree by making these woodgrain tree ornaments.

 I’ve been seeing a lot of salt dough ornaments on the internet lately and I have to admit, they look a lot cooler than they did when I was in kindergarten.
 Lots of shapes, different kinds of paint and texturizing with rubber stamps.
 Salt dough is super easy and cheap to make and most likely you have all the ingredients necessary in your kitchen.

 It’s no secret around here that I love woodgrain.
 It just looks so..natural.
 So I decided to combine the two and make some woodgrain textured ornaments.
-Earlier in the year I bought this large woodgrain rubber stamp that I never used.
-I love it, but haven’t had a use for it, until now.
+This large woodgrain rubber stamp is fantastic and leaves a great imprint on the clay!

-To dry the ornament, I put them on a cookie sheet and stuck them in the oven for a couple hours at 200°, turning them over every 30 minutes or so.
-Then I left them out overnight.
-Truly, they take a couple days to completely dry.
+If using salt dough, the ornaments can be placed on a cookie sheet in the oven for a couple hours at 200°, turning them over every 30 minutes or so.
+Then leave them out overnight.
+The ornaments take a couple days to completely dry.

 DO NOT PUT AIR DRY CLAY IN THE OVEN.
 It will ruin the ornament and could be flammable.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.